See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

 interests, consistent with the goals and objectives of the B.A. in Theatre program.

 - An understanding of procedures and approaches for realizing a variety of theatrical

-- Intermediate to advanced competence in one or more theatre specialization in creation,
+- Intermediate to advanced competence in one or more theatre specializations in creation,

 performance, or scholarship.

 - Training.
 Study with experienced faculty and staff in all areas of theatre.